docker/cli/docs/reference/commandline/node_inspect.md

 Display detailed information on one or more nodes

 Options:
-  -f, --format string   Format the output using the given Go template
+  -f, --format string   Format output using a custom template:
-      --help            Print usage
+                        'json':             Print in JSON format
+                        'TEMPLATE':         Print output using the given Go template.
+                        Refer to https://docs.docker.com/go/formatting/ for more information about formatting output with templates (default "json")
-      --pretty          Print the information in a human friendly format
+      --pretty          Print the information in a human friendly format --help            Print usage
 ```

 ## Description